Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion processors: Style-based quantum GAN and circuit replication

 Compared to Ref.~\cite{BravoPrieto2022} we have modified the implementation of the quantum generator in several ways.
-As we want to perform our data augmentation experiment on the latest IBM Heron device as well as on IonQ {\tt aria-1} device, we have updated the Python code to now include qiskit primitive functions instead of {\tt backend.run} calls.
-We have also reorganized the access to the IBM hardware by using qiskit runtime services.
-Specifically, we use the Sampler primitive to perform the measurement of the Pauli $Z$ matrix for each qubit, then marginalizing properly on each qubit for the base circuit to obtain the corresponding quantum-measurement output for each physical distribution.
+The Python code is now based on qiskit primitive functions instead of {\tt backend.run} calls and accesses the IBM quantum device via qiskit runtime services.
+Specifically, we use the Sampler primitive to perform the measurement of the Pauli $Z$ matrix for each qubit, then marginalize properly on each qubit for the base circuit to obtain the corresponding quantum-measurement output for each physical distribution.
 This output is then classically post-processed in order to get the final generated physical distributions $s$, $t$, or $y$ and their corresponding two-dimensional correlations.
 We have used qiskit 0.43.1~\cite{matthew_treinish_2023_8003781} for generating our results, including also the qiskit-ionq provider\footnote{\url{https://github.com/qiskit-community/qiskit-ionq}} for running on IonQ devices.

-In order to profit from the enhanced number of qubits compared to the IBM device used in Ref.~\cite{BravoPrieto2022}, we have also implemented a parallelization of the base circuit.
-The implementation follows from preliminary work performed at the time of Ref.~\cite{BravoPrieto2022}.
-The idea is to allow for replicating $m$ times the $N$-qubit base circuit, where $N$ qubits are used to generate $N$ distributions, so that only $k/m$ runs (or $k/m$ samples) are needed to generate $k$ actual samples, at the price of using $m\times N$ qubits for the complete circuit which is run on the hardware.
+In order to exploit the larger qubit counts now available compared to the IBM device used in Ref.~\cite{BravoPrieto2022}, we replicate the $N$-qubit base circuit $m$ times within one full circuit submitted to the quantum computer.
+This replication reduces the number of submitted runs needed to produce a target sample count $k$ from $k$ to $k/m$, at the cost of using $m\times N$ qubits in one execution on the hardware.